alessandrosimi/BrickGPT/README.md

 ## License

-The LegoGPT model, StableText2Lego dataset, and majority of the LegoGPT code are licensed under the [MIT License](https://github.com/AvaLovelace1/LegoGPT/blob/main/LICENSE).
+The BrickGPT model, StableText2Brick dataset, and majority of the BrickGPT code are licensed under the [MIT License](https://github.com/AvaLovelace1/BrickGPT/blob/main/LICENSE).
 The following submodules may have different licenses:

-- **[ImportLDraw](https://github.com/TobyLobster/ImportLDraw)**: For visualizing LEGO structures, we used ImportLDraw, available under the [LICENSE](https://github.com/TobyLobster/ImportLDraw/blob/master/LICENSE).
+- **[ImportLDraw](https://github.com/TobyLobster/ImportLDraw)**: For visualizing brick structures, we used ImportLDraw, available under the [LICENSE](https://github.com/TobyLobster/ImportLDraw/blob/master/LICENSE).
-- **[FlashTex](https://github.com/Roblox/FlashTex)**: For LEGO texturing and coloring, we used FlashTex, available under the [LICENSE](https://github.com/Roblox/FlashTex/blob/main/LICENSE).
+- **[FlashTex](https://github.com/Roblox/FlashTex)**: For texturing and coloring, we used FlashTex, available under the [LICENSE](https://github.com/Roblox/FlashTex/blob/main/LICENSE).

 ## Citation